danprince/danthedev.com/posts/2021-01-04-web-dev-without-all-the-tools.md

 One extreme workaround is to use a [`Cache-control: no-cache`](https://tools.ietf.org/html/rfc7234#section-5.2.2.2) header to guarantee that your assets are always up to date.

-Another is to add a poor man's fingerprint that you update each time you update an asset, but this doesn't scale up for lots of projects.
+Another is to add a poor man's fingerprint that you update with each asset, but this doesn't scale up for lots of projects.

 ```html
 <!-- changing the asset name with each update -->